allow setting osd_memory_target per device class

 ceph config set class.ssd osd_memory_target 8589934592

 Reasons for this feature:

 - When deploying OSDs in an automated way (auto-discovery, random order) it is not possible to assign individual memory-targets a-priory.
 Using device-class settings would allow at least some control over initial assignments and reduce the amount of post-deployment tasks.

 - If one uses several different memory targets for large groups of OSDs, the output of "ceph config dump" gets unnecessarily polluted with settings that would naturally apply to entire device classes.

 Changing a device class should update this setting at run-time, see also https://tracker.ceph.com/issues/44010 .

-#2 Updated by Sridhar Seshasayee 15 days ago
+#2 Updated by Sridhar Seshasayee about 2 months ago